pyscf/pyscf.github.io/source/user/sgx.rst

     mf.with_df.dfj = True

-specifies to compute the Coulomb matrix using Density Fitting (DF) while using SGX for the Exchange matrix.
+specifies to compute the Coulomb matrix using density fitting (DF-J) while using SGX for the exchange matrix.

 Adjustable Parameters
 =====================